 Reputational Harm Coverage: Data breach events can cause significant harm to an organization’s reputation.
 Many organizations see a significant decline in income following the public’s awareness of a data breach.
 For example, Target suffered a large drop in revenue the quarter immediately after the announcement of its breach.
 Some insurance carriers are now offering reputational harm coverage.
 This coverage begins once the policyholder’s computer network has been restored and provides for reimbursement of income loss for a particular number of months following the data breach and the network’s restoration.

 Other Coverage Issues: Cyber liability policies can be customized to meet the specific needs of various organizations.
 Some of these customizations may include:

 Data restoration expense coverage which response to accidental damage or destruction of data

 Negotiation of vendors for breach response services

 In general, cyber risk policies are rapidly evolving to reflect the new cyber risks that organizations are constantly facing.
-Carriers are in a continuous process of updating and revising their policy forms to meet the new reality of a digital world.
-Policyholders, who understand the value of cyber insurance, need to know the scope of their coverage, when and how to report a claim and who their vendors will be that will assist them navigate the perils of a data breach.
-They also need to closely review all contractual cyber liability requirements with their brokers prior to signing any contracts to best meet contractual requirements as well as how their policy will respond to any acquisitions or divestitures.
+Carriers are continually updating and revising their policy forms to meet the new reality of a digital world.
+Policyholders, who understand the value of cyber insurance, need to know the scope of their coverage, when and how to report a claim, and who their vendors will be to assist them in navigating the perils of a data breach.
+They also need to closely review all contractual cyber liability requirements with their brokers before signing any contracts to meet the best contractual requirements and how their policy will respond to any acquisitions or divestitures.